AlShakib/sirius/csync.md

 ### pull

 `csync pull` will pull files from the remote directory to the local directory.
 It will pull the identical directory from the remote.
 If you delete a file from the remote, the pull will delete the file from local as well.
-If you create a file in the local but do not have that file in the local, the pull will delete that file from the local as well.
+If you create a file in the local but do not have that file in the remote, the pull will delete that file from the local as well.

 ### show config